swayne275/bitly-python/README.md

 fairly straightforward.
 I chose port 8080 somewhat arbitrarily, but mostly used it over port 80 so that special permissions would not be required to run this API.
 That is easily changed by modifying a clearly marked variable at the top of `server.py`.
+I asked Maria if this should be easily configurable when starting the server and did not get a response, so I left it as a variable in the code.

+I was originally planning to generate a `requirements.txt`, but with only two dependencies that didn't seem necessary (but would be a good future extension).
-I am happy to discuss any design decisions that I did not cover in this summary
+I am happy to discuss any design decisions that I did not cover.

 # Installation
 1. Ensure Python 3.6.x+ is installed and in your path